Take advantage of owning these stocks, they are paying guaranteed dividends, but the owner doesn’t have the voting rights

 When you buy preferred stock, you’ll get regular dividends payments.
 That is opposite from the owner of common stock that doesn’t have guaranteed dividends.
 Even a case that the company stops to pay dividends, your unpaid dividends are still yours and once, when the company decides to continue these payments, you’ll receive them.

 The other advantage of buying preferred stocks is that your investment will be repaid in full even if the company goes bankrupt.

 The owner of common stocks will get nothing instead.

 One thing more is present here.

-And we pointed out that one disadvantage.
+And we must point out one disadvantage again.
 Its shareholders regularly do not have voting rights as the owners of common stock.
 It may be a problem for some investors.